dotnet/msbuild/documentation/high-level-introduction.md

 ## Introduction

-This document aims to be a “101 college” level introduction into MSBuild, useful for those coming to MSBuild with very little background in how it works.
+This document aims to be a gentle introduction to MSBuild, useful for those with very little background in how it works.

 ### What is MSBuild?

 MSBuild is a build system commonly used to build .NET projects.

-It is made up of the MSBuild toolchain itself, and some number of additional files provided by the SDKs which provide platform specific instructions on how to process projects of those types.
+It consists of the MSBuild toolchain itself and additional files from the SDK that provide platform-specific processing instructions.

-MSBuild is built up of a few very generic ideas:
+MSBuild is based upon a few simple ideas:

 - Run a sequence of defined steps (Tasks) based upon input / output files and dependency ordering
 - Store single and groups of values in a global table
-- Steps can load C# library tasks and execute them
+- Load and execute C# library tasks
 - Include other files in the file we are processing

 Built on top of those bare bones are a huge number of conventions: